synthesized-io/tdk-quest/README.md

 ## 1. Introduction 👋📽️

-The [Pagila](https://github.com/devrimgunduz/pagila) sample database is a publicly available, educational database for PostgreSQL.
-It's based on the DVD rental store model and contains various tables such as films, customers, payments, and more, allowing users to practice complex queries and database management tasks.
+As the development team leader in your software development company, you'll be involved in all stages of the software application life cycle.
+This includes development, maintenance, and scaling of a comprehensive, modern online marketplace with a broad network of pickup points.

 ## 2. Spin up test environment 👥0️⃣

-Your team is in the final stages of developing a new application designed to manage a DVD rental network.
+Your team is in the final stages of developing a new online marketplace.
 While the application has been completed, its database currently contains minimal data, only a few rows with John and Jane Doe.
 This scarcity of data complicates acceptance and load testing prior to production implementation.
 Therefore, you've been tasked with generating sufficient realistic data from scratch for testing purposes and to demonstrate the application to the customer.
 The detailed requirements are as follows:

 - Generate 100 rows for reference tables
 - Generate 10,000 rows for other tables